Digital Fabrication Lab

 Vacuum Former

-A: Users that are no longer able to attend their laser reservation must cancel/delete their laser appointment prior to the reservation starting or contact staff in advance.
-Missed appointments will result in an immediate ban from laser schedule access for 2 weeks.Q: Do you sell materials for laser cutting?
+• Users that are no longer able to attend their laser reservation must cancel/delete their laser appointment prior to the reservation starting or contact staff in advance.
+Missed appointments may result in loss of scheduler access privileges.